Concurrent-and-distributed-computing/erlang_project_minimal_example/README.md

 Description
 -----
-The project is a minimalistic bookstore that can be visited in a browser.
+The project is a minimalistic non-distributed bookstore that can be visited in a browser.

 Run
 -----